-Epica proves to be one of the best theme composers with this album again; it's just a feast.
-The form of the music is not always European, the mystical athmosphere of the eastern world also plays a role in some parts.
+Epica proves to be one of the best theme composers with this album again; it's just a musical feast.
 The layout of songs; where to boil up or where to calm down, where to get in to a new variation, all are adjusted perfectly.
 Maybe that's the reason why every second of the album is delightful.
-I'm ready for torturing to whom says "Epica is colorless and boring", at least for this album.
+I honestly feel ready for torturing to whom says "Epica is colorless and boring", at least for this album.

-Design Your Universe is also an indicator of the band's running its own style at its full pelt.
-But there are certainly some exceptions.
-In some parts, an obvious huge progressiveness can be realised.
-I think if the band gets more into that, everything would be quite different.
-I think this progressiveness and more varied style just cries out like "Rush me uuup!".
-I remember saying "Nightwish" at the beginning of the review.
-Getting back to it, I must say that the current Epica is a way, way better than the current Nightwish, and even Haggard, who did so little new stuff but repeated itself (well not maybe 'way' better than Haggard's new album, but I think it's obviously sounds better).
+Design Your Universe is also an indicator of the band's running its own style at its full pelt, but now with the passionately executed progressive style.
+I think if the band gets more into that, everything would be quite different, in a good way.
+The potential is released. now it needs to be fed, to be incited.
+I remember mentioning "Nightwish" at the beginning of the review.
+Getting back to it, I must say that the current Epica is a way, way better than the current Nightwish, and even Haggard, who did so little new stuff but repeated itself.

-If you already like the old stuff of Epica, you mustn't miss that one.
+If you already like the old stuff of Epica, you must surely not miss this one.
 Moreover, if you don't like the old ones, I strongly suggest you to give another chance.
 Because "Design Your Universe" is the peak point of Epica.
 It's time that Epica is compared with Therion and Haggard.

 Choir is one of the most important determinants of Symphonic Metal.
-But what determines the characteristics of Epica as to vocals is Simone Simons, who has a parching effect on us.
-Along with her attitudes and detrimental image, with her voice that makes listener leave the concept of concreteness, what the hell can anyone feel something other than pure adoration?
-Because my adoration is a bit redundant, I want to dedicate the end of my review to her:
+But what determines the characteristics of Epica as to vocals is Simone Simons, who has a parching effect on people.
+Along with her attitudes and goddess-level beauty, with her voice that makes listener leave the concept of concreteness, what the hell can anyone feel anything other than pure adoration" Because my adoration is a bit redundant, I want to dedicate the end of my review to her:

-"Dear Simone, you're an existence which god created diligently for himself, but accidentally sent to the earth.
-If you're a human, I must be something else.
+"Dear Simone, you're a diligently created existence by the god, for the god, but accidentally sent to the earth.
+You are an entirely different species than human, or if you are one, we must be something else.
 Best regards".